powsybl/powsybl-core/docs/grid_features/network_modifications.md

 - A new voltage level is created for the star node with nominal voltage of ratedU0.
 - Three `TwoWindingsTransformers` are created, one for each leg of the `ThreeWindingsTransformer` to transform.
 - The following attributes are copied from each leg to the new associated `TwoWindingsTransformer`:
-  - Electrical characteristics, ratio tap changers, and phase-tap changers.
+  - Electrical characteristics, ratio tap changers, and phase tap changers.
 No adjustments are required.
   - Operational Loading Limits are copied to the non-star end of the two-winding transformers.
   - Active and reactive powers at the terminal are copied to the non-star terminal of the two-winding transformer.
 - Aliases:
-  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase-tap changer) are copied to the right `TwoWindingsTransformer` after adjusting the alias type.
+  - Aliases for known CGMES identifiers (terminal, transformer end, ratio, and phase tap changer) are copied to the right `TwoWindingsTransformer` after adjusting the alias type.
   - Aliases that are not mapped are recorded in the functional log.
 - Properties:
   - Star bus voltage and angle are set to the bus created for the star node.